 |

-A challenge one normally don't consider when you work across the Atlantic Ocean, is that the Americans have a different idea of how much people should smile in an image, than for example the Europeans.
+A challenge one normally dosn't consider when you work across the Atlantic Ocean, is that the Americans have a different idea of how much people should smile in an image, than for example the Europeans.
 To us Europeans the successful smiling executive in a business magazine is perceived as fake and over the top.
 In fact it's only within the medical advertising that the American smile has been generally accepted in Europe.
-In the rest of our visual perception, the Swedes look worried (and have to), the Norwegian a bit more free, and only the German grandparents smiles more than the Americans.
+In the rest of our visual perception, the Swedes look worried (and have to), the Norwegians a bit more free, and only the German grandparents smile more than the Americans.

 As a Danish photographer there is almost a mission in this: It has to look natural and honest without making the Americans into "concerned Swedes."